Rethinking the Value of Agent-Generated Tests for LLM-Based Software Engineering Agents: Introduction

 \item \textbf{A behavioral analysis of agent-written tests from code agents.} We characterize the agent-written testing behaviors of base LLM agents, including \emph{whether} they create new test artifacts, \emph{when} such test creation occurs within a trajectory, and \emph{how} these tests are executed.
 Our results show that test writing and execution intensity are largely \emph{model-dependent process styles} and only weakly align with task success (e.g., some high-performing models resolve many tasks while writing almost no tests).

-\item \textbf{A feedback-signal analysis of agent-written tests with a four-category assertion categorization.} We separate verification-oriented assertions from observational outputs and introduce a rule-based AST classifier that maps assertions into four assertion categories.
-We find that tests largely serve an \emph{observational} role: value-revealing prints consistently outnumber assertions; assertion usage is dominated by local-property and exact-value checks, whereas relational/range-style constraints are uncommon.
+\item \textbf{A feedback-signal analysis of agent-written tests covering assertions and value-revealing prints.} We separate verification-oriented assertions from observational outputs and introduce rule-based AST analyses that map assertions into four categories and value-revealing prints into three coarse categories.
+We find that tests largely serve an \emph{observational} role: value-revealing prints consistently outnumber assertions, those prints are dominated by value/content inspection and exception/status signals, and assertion usage is dominated by local-property and exact-value checks.

-\item \textbf{A causal evaluation of agent-written tests on task resolution.} Through controlled prompt interventions that either encourage or suppress writing new test files, we quantify the causal effects of agent-written tests on task success and interaction efficiency.
-We demonstrate that large flips in test-writing status translate into only small changes in resolution outcomes for most tasks, whereas efficiency effects can be substantial—inducing tests can increase token and interaction overhead without improving success, while suppressing tests yields large cost reductions with only modest success drops.
+\item \textbf{A prompt-intervention study of agent-written tests on observed outcomes and efficiency.} Through controlled prompt interventions that either encourage or suppress writing new test files, we study how changes in test-writing cues relate to observed task success and interaction efficiency under the same agent scaffold.
+We show that large flips in test-writing status are accompanied by only small observed changes in resolution outcomes for most tasks, whereas efficiency changes can be substantial.
+Inducing tests can increase token and interaction overhead without improving success, while suppressing tests yields large cost reductions with only modest success drops.

 \end{itemize}